liamma06/VitalSign/README.md

     VitalSign
 </h1>

-<div align = "center"> An AI-powered bridge between sign language and speech that doesn't just translate what you say, but how you feel. </div>
+<div align = "center"> An AI-powered bridge between sign language & speech that doesn't just translate what you say, but how you feel. </div>

 <br>
 <br>